mynute-app/mynute-go/services/email/README.md

 ## Overview

 The Email Service is responsible for **email delivery only**.
 It does not store templates or business logic - that responsibility belongs to the Core Service.

-The Email Service provides three delivery methods:
+**Email Service provides two delivery methods:**

-1. **Simple Send**: Direct email with subject and body
+1. **Simple Send**: Direct email with subject and body (plain text or HTML)
-2. **Template Send**: Uses Email Service's own templates
-3. **Template Merge Send**: Receives template HTML and translations from calling service (e.g., Core)
+2. **Template Merge Send**: Receives template HTML and translations from calling service (e.g., Core), merges data, and sends
+3. **Bulk Send**: Send the same email to multiple recipients

 ## Architecture Principle